Associate Professor, Public Administration and International Affairs

 Intellectual History of Public Administration

-affairs and a faculty research associate at the Program for the Advancement of
+affairs.
+She is also a faculty research associate at the Program for the Advancement of

 Research on Conflict and Collaboration (PARCC).
 Her research focuses on citizen